 Multi Jet Fusion (MJF) is quickly becoming a popular choice for 3D printing prototypes and production parts.
 Ideal uses for MJF are enclosures, electronics housings, complex ducts, lattice structures and functional assemblies.
 The technology is capable of 3D printing parts with high detail, as well as suitable for applications that require durability (e.g., snap fits).
-It is common for designers and engineers to choose this material for short production runs because the MJF process allows for nesting in the z direction.
-Offering this technology further expands Fathom’s already comprehensive 3D printing and additive manufacturing services.
+It is common for designers and engineers to choose this material for short production runs.
+Offering this technology adds to Fathom’s already comprehensive 3D printing and additive manufacturing services.

 MJF technology builds parts by laying down a thin layer of powder on a print bed over and over.
 The inkjet array in the print carriage sweeps over the print bed, jetting two agents downward—a fusing agent, printed where the powder will fuse together and a detailing agent that is used to reduce fusing at the part boundary to achieve greater detail.